pzwiernik/22997-networks/README.md

 | 8 | Matching markets <br> Spreading phenomena | slides15 <br> slides16| | | 17/18 Nov|  |
 | 9 |   | slides17 <br> slides18| - | | 24/25 Nov| |
 | 10 | |slides19 <br> slides20 | - | | 1/2 Dec| |

+***

+## NetworkX guidelines

+Although coding is not an essential part of this course, it is a very important complementary part.
+As the absolute minimum, you should try to run the code provided in class.

+We use Python and NetworkX.
+Useful documentation and examples can be found on the [GitHub of MFD book](https://github.com/CambridgeUniversityPress/FirstCourseNetworkScience/tree/master).

+I suggest to start like that:
+- Create a [Google Colab](https://colab.research.google.com/) account (you should be able to do it using your UPF account).
+- Take a look at [MFD:Appendix A](https://github.com/CambridgeUniversityPress/FirstCourseNetworkScience/blob/de9b42e3953ed90616940a801f64489067c1b888/tutorials/Appendix%20-%20Python%20Tutorial.ipynb).
+No need to read it completely.
+Use it as a reference.